cybrxkhan/VIET-Events-for-CK3/README.md

 **NOTE**: If you are re-installing a mod, delete the old version of the mod first before copy and pasting the new one!
 While it's not always necessary, it's a good habit to do to prevent any potential issues.

-## Version 1.9.1 Changelog
+## Version 1.10.0 Changelog

-New events added in this version: **10**
+New events added in this version: **20**

+- Updated to vanilla patch 1.10.0
-- Added 10 new travel events
+- Added 20 Childhood events
-- VIET game rules now have categories, including a VIET category
-- VIET now supports the Gamerule Gadget mod
-- Intro event for activities now fires for only VIET’s activities
-- Decreased the chances travel events will fire
-- Fixed Jon Battle-Born event not accounting for the new blademaster lifestyle trait changes
-- Fixed gold costs for Bear attack county event options not making sense
 - Miscellaneous bugfixes

 \* Adapted from VIET for CK2